sisodiabhumca/gsiso-ai/INSTALL.md

 ## Uninstallation

-To remove Gsiso AI Linux:
+to remove gsiso ai linux:

 1. Boot from a live USB of another OS
-2. Delete the Gsiso AI partitions
+2. delete the gsiso ai partitions
 3. Update your bootloader configuration

 For dual-boot systems, you may need to repair the bootloader of your other OS.